OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 For example, if you choose to put it at the top level of your C: drive, then add C:/Python38 and C:/Python38/Scripts to your PATH.
-Note: We will create a python virtual environment specific for OpenDSA to ensure that the python installations for your system or other projects is not corrupted or in conflict.
+Note: We will create a python virtual environment specific for OpenDSA to ensure that any other python installations that your system or other projects depend on are not corrupted or in conflict.

 To check and see if you have the correct version of python installed, use the command ``python3.8 --version``.
 It is very likely that other